grig23/primetime.en/help/AccountIQ/product-concepts.md

 title: Account IQ glossary
 description:
 ---
 # Product concepts and glossary {#glossary}

+Refer the following to know abut the product glossary.
 **Media Company**

 Media Company is a company that owns a group of media networks.